Unsupervised Local Discrimination for Medical Images

 \subsection{Patch Discrimination}

-The patch discrimination is the first step to give the initial ability of measuring similarity to our model, which can alleviate the training difficulty of the following region discrimination.
-Its basic mechanism is to construct positive pairs in the patch-wise perspective, i.e., the different augmentation versions of the same patch should be positive pairs, to make finer comparisons.
+Patch discrimination is the first step to empower our model with the initial discriminative ability.
+Its core idea is to treat each patch instance as an individual class and force the model to cluster different views of the same patch together.
+Such a patch-wise contrastive learning scheme enables the model to measure the semantic similarity between patch instances and the resulting model can capture patch-wise discriminative representation.

-As shown in Fig. \ref{fig:framework}(b), both of image sample $x_n$ and its corresponding augmented version $\hat{x}_n$ are fed into the model to get pixel-wise embedding $v_n$ and $\hat{v}_n$.
-Then, we sum up features in the corresponding bbox to deliver the patch knowledge.
-To simplify the process of constructing pairs and improve practicability, we evenly divide image samples into $H_p\times{W_p}$ patches.
-Then the embedded feature of the $i$-th patch $p_n(i)$ is denoted as $s_n(i)$ and is defined as: where $(h_b,w_b)$ is the top-left point of the bbox and $(h_e,w_e)$ is its bottom-right point.
-We denote embedded vector of the corresponding augmented patch in $\hat{v}_n$ as $\hat{s}_n(i)$.
-Therefore, $S_n^+(i)=\{s_n(i)\}$ is the positive pair set for $\hat{s}_n(i)$ and the corresponding negative set can be set as $S_n^-(i)=\{s_{n'}(i')|n'\neq n\ or\ i'\neq i\ \}$.
-The probability of recognizing $\hat{s}_n(i)$ as $s_n(i)$ can be defined as:
+As shown in Fig.~\ref{fig:framework}.(b), both image sample $x_n$ and its augmented sample $\hat{x}_n$ are fed into the model to get the pixel-wise embedding $v_n$ and $\hat{v}_n$.
+Then, the embedded vector for a patch can be denoted as the sum of pixel-wise embedded vectors within the patch.
+To simplify the process of constructing pairs and improve the practicability, we evenly divide an image sample into $H_p\times{W_p}$ patches.
+After that, the embedded feature of the $i$-th patch $p_{ni}$ $(0\leq i<H_p{W_p})$ is denoted as $s_{ni}$ and can be formulated as: where $(h_b,w_b)$ and $(h_e,w_e)$ are respectively the top-left point and the bottom-right point of this patch, and their detailed definitions are as follows: where $\lfloor \cdot \rfloor$ means rounding numbers down to the nearest integer.